MKTG1107 Consumers Around the World

 - Culture is learned and then forgotten.
 However, it is a fundamental and enduring influence on behaviour, even in today's increasingly global world.
 Market growth in affluent, well-developed countries has slowed and attention has turned toward emerging markets.
 This unit aims to provide students with an understanding of how cultural and socio-demographic diversity relate to a myriad of differences in consumption patterns.
 Students reflect on how their experiences impact their consumption behaviour and how these experiences differ from others.

-- Students are able to (1) appreciate personal and cultural values and how these are related and constructed; (2) analyse the way in which values differ within and across countries; (3) demonstrate how people and their consumption are shaped by their environment and their personal experiences; and (4) demonstrate an understanding of available research and communicate their critical thoughts in well-developed arguments, both oral and written.
+- Students are able to (1) appreciate how personal and cultural values are related and differ within and across countries; (2) demonstrate how people and their consumption are shaped by their environment and their personal experiences; (3) demonstrate the ability to communicate and work with people from diverse cultures; and (4) demonstrate an understanding of available research and communicate their critical thoughts in well-developed arguments, both oral and written.

-- Typically this unit is assessed in the following ways: (1) tutorial participation; (2) examinations; and (3) written project.
+- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) quizzes; and (3) written project.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.